kkpatel1/GSoC2017/WebBasedGUIForGNURadio.md

 1. __sink_impl__ : C++ class which will be inherited.
 Contains functions related to processing of the inputs.
 2. __sink__ : Python class inherited from __sink_impl__ class containing methods to configure and communicate with the plots.
 All processing of the data will be done in functions of __sink_impl__.
 3. __widgets__ : Bokeh provides all required input widgets with appropriate mechanism for javascript as well as backend callbacks.
 Hence, this class will take care of all such widgets and their corresponding python callback functions.
-#4. __forms/toolbars__ : The group of widgets that forms a toolbar.
+4. __forms/toolbars__ (If time permits) : The group of widgets that forms a toolbar.
 For an example: in frequency plots, one can have a range slider for the range of frequency of interest, button for "autorange" and similarly more.
 Defining a group of all these makes the system moduler and easy to extend.

-Note: The _sink_impl_ and _sink_ is a generic term to point all sinks. e.g. in case of time sink, it will be __time_sink_f_impl__ and __time_sink_f__.
+Note: The _sink_impl_ and _sink_ is a generic term to point all sinks. e.g. in case of floating point time sink, it will be __time_sink_f_impl__ and __time_sink_f__.

 Based on this, overall flow of the OOT module `gr-webgui` is explained below.